 - Add the bay leaf, raisins, and peas, and stir well.

 - Bring to a boil, cover, and lower the heat.
 Leave the stew simmering like this for 10 minutes, and then check if the vegetables are cooked.
 If they are, it's ready!
 If not, keep checking every 5 minutes until they are ready.
 You should be able to pierce them with a fork or knife easily.

-- Sprinkle with the chopped parsley, and serve on its own, or with some brown rice on the side.
+- Sprinkle with the chopped parsley, and serve on its own, or with some brown rice or quinoa on the side.

 Want more recipes and personalized guidance?
 Visit my coaching page to see how we can work together.